-Long term project success will require that at least most of those involved contribute as they are required too but more importantly that the data you collect (for example to reduce risk, improve performance or ensure compliance) is consist, comparable and accurate both now and as your project develops.
+Long-term project success will require that at least most of those involved contribute as they are required too but more importantly that the data you collect (for example to reduce risk, improve performance or ensure compliance) is consistent, comparable, and accurate both now and as your project develops.

 - Can you administer user access privileges – exactly as needed?

 - Can your own team restrict/configure user access sufficiently to protect data privacy and allow user access for people and teams across your business to do what they need in the solution?